NullMode/XPathQuery/README.md

 # XPath Query

-A quick hacky script to perform xpath queries on the command line on an XML file
+A quick hacky script to perform XPath queries on the command line

 ## Install